WAT CHAI WATTHANARAM

 Other structures

-Chaofa Thammathibet Chaichet Siriyawong (Chaofa Kroma Khun Senaphithak). was the eldest son of King Borommakot (reign 1733-1758 CE) and his first queen Kroma Luang Aphainuchit.
+Chaofa Thammathibet Chaichet Siriyawong (Chaofa Kroma Khun Senaphithak) was the eldest son of King Borommakot (reign 1733-1758 CE) and his first queen, Kroma Luang Aphainuchit.
 He was commonly known as “Chaofa Kung” and was appointed heir apparent.
-He died from a series of punishments given by his father because he accessed the Royal chambers with false keys, visited at night four royal concubines and planned to seize power.
-He was cremated at Wat Chai Watthanaram, and his remains were placed in a chedi, as was a custom for royals at that time.
-He was a poet and the writer of many travel poems such as “Kap Ho Khlong Nirat Phra Bat”, “Kap Ho Khlong Praphat Than Thongdaeng”, and the “Kap He Ruea” boat song.
-Also, Chaofa Sangwan, the third queen of King Borommakot and granddaughter of King Petracha, as Chaofa Nim, the King’s first concubine, were cremated at Wat Chai Watthanaram.
-The foundations of these three chedi can still be seen on the northern side.
+He died from a series of punishments given by his father because he accessed the Royal chambers with false keys, visited four royal concubines at night, and planned to seize power.
+He was cremated at Wat Chai Watthanaram, and his remains were placed in a chedi, as was customary for royals at the time.
+He was a poet and wrote many travel poems, such as “Kap Ho Khlong Nirat Phra Bat”, “Kap Ho Khlong Praphat Than Thongdaeng”, and the “Kap He Ruea” boat song.
+Also, Chaofa Sangwan, the third queen of King Borommakot and granddaughter of King Petracha, and Chaofa Nim, the King’s first concubine, were cremated at Wat Chai Watthanaram.
+The foundations of these three chedis are still visible on the northern side.
 [21]

 A report by a Sri Lankan envoy who visited Wat Chai Watthanaram in 1750 CE describes two additional buildings, one containing "various images of the Buddha and two figures of the Sacred Footprint with the auspicious symbols in gold", and the other, "a similar hall to the west with three Buddha images.”
-Fouser presumed these structures were vihara.
-No traces remain, however, from these buildings and were probably added after Wat Chai Watthanaram was built, as the complex was conceived as a whole.
+Fouser presumed these structures were viharas.
+No trace remains of these buildings they were probably added after Wat Chai Watthanaram was built, since the complex was conceived as a whole.
 [22]

 (The small chedi on the northern side - February 2015 CE)